-In Year 3 Geography, learning experiences and teaching strategies should include opportunities for students to develop their geographical understanding through engagement with the key concepts in the following contexts:
+In Year 5 learning experiences and teaching strategies should include opportunities for students to develop their geographical understanding through engagement with the key concepts in the following contexts:

-- Place: For example, students examine the similarities and differences in the characteristics of places in different locations. - Space: For example, students identify simple patterns in the distribution of features of different places. - Environment: For example, students identify different features of the environment of different places such as climate and vegetation. - Interconnection: For example, students describe the interconnections between people, places and environments. - Sustainability: For example, students identify different views on the protection of the environment. - Change: For example, students have the opportunity to examine how people, change the environmental characteristics of Australian place.
+- Place: For example, students describe and compare the environmental and human characteristics of places in different locations. - Space: For example, students examine how human decisions and actions influence the way spaces within places are organised and managed.
+For example, students can investigate how urban planning organises spaces to respond to natural hazards. - Environment: For example, students explore the influence of the environment on the human characteristics of places. - Interconnection: For example, students describe the interconnections between people, places and environments - Sustainability: For example, students focus on the management of environmental resources - Change: For example, students examine how people, include change the environmental characteristics of Australian places.